signalogic/SigSRF_SDK/README.md

 <a name="Overview"></a>
 # SigSRF Overview

 The SigSRF (Streaming Resource Functions) SDK introduces a scalable approach to media, HPC, and AI servers.
-The basic concept is to scale between cloud, private cloud, and very small form factors (including embedded and IoT servers) while maintaining a cloud programming model.
+The basic concept is to scale between cloud, private cloud, and very small form factors (including Edge and IoT servers) while maintaining a cloud programming model.

 The primary objectives of SigSRF software are: